samadarshad/BatteryMonitoring/README.md

 ## How to use
 - Pair the PC with all Veros that will be tested
-- Edit the table in testcomms.py to contain the Vero SPxxxxxx and its corresponding Mac address (=hex of xxxxxx)
+- Edit the table in log_voltages.py to contain the Vero SPxxxxxx

 - run
 > python log_voltages.py